@tokenring-ai/testing

 Properties:

-TestResult Interface
+TestResult Type

-Defines the structure for test execution results.
+Defines the structure for test execution results using a discriminated union.

 startedAt: number;